The one thing that sets this strawberry cake apart from others? Reduce fresh strawberry puree down and add to the best white cake batter.

 - Stir into cake batter.

-Puree 1 pound of ruby red strawberries.
-You’ll need a food processor or blender for this step, and again when you make the frosting.
+You’ll need a food processor or blender to puree the fresh strawberries, and again when you make the frosting.

 Because the reduced strawberry puree needs to completely cool down, I suggest getting started the day before.
 Just let the reduced strawberry puree sit in the refrigerator overnight and make the cake batter the following day.